BigBlueW/Easy-Screen-Translator/README.md

 Eventually, the source text will be copied from the clipboard simply.

 ## Definition
-In the `Easy Screen Translator`, double click on a word you want to learn its definition,
+In the windows of `Easy Screen Translator`, double click on a word you want to learn its definition,

 and clicking the button `Search` will lead you to check its definition on Cambridge dictionary.